charlesastaylor/jai-ffmpeg/README.md

 # FFmpeg module for jai

 FFmpeg bindings for jai and some examples decoding and play videos.
+Last tested with beta 0.2.006.

 ## Setup